nprapps/nprapps.github.com/_posts/2016-08-30-pym-v1-release.markdown

 * Fix `Pym.js` loading issues and integration problems with certain CMSes.
 * Add automated unit testing to improve reliability moving forward.
 * Serve `Pym.js` through a canonical CDN, but leave room for the library evolution.
-* Iterate over issues and pull requests to include in this release.
+* Clean up small issues and merge pull requests made by the community.

 ### Loading Pym.js in complicated environments

-`Pym.js` v1.0.0 development has been driven by a change needed to extend the ability to use `Pym.js` in certain CMSes used by NPR member stations and other use cases found by our collaborators that broke the loading process of Pym.js and thus made the embeds unusable.
+`Pym.js` v1.0.0 development has been driven by a change needed to extend the ability to use `Pym.js` in certain CMSes used by NPR member stations and other use cases found by our collaborators.
+The Pym.js loading process broke for these users and thus made the embeds unusable.

 Some content management systems prevent custom Javascript from being embedded on the page, others use [`pjax`](https://github.com/defunkt/jquery-pjax) to load content, and still others use `RequireJS` to load libraries.
-Since `Pym.js` was designed as a library with support for inclusion using `AMD` and `CommonJS`, we have encountered certain CMSes scenarios where `Pym.js` broke in some cases or did not load at all. `Pym.js` v1.0.0 development was geared towards solving this.
+Since `Pym.js` was designed as a library with support for inclusion using `AMD` and `CommonJS`, we have encountered certain CMSes scenarios where `Pym.js` broke in some cases or did not load at all. `Pym.js` v1.0.0 development was geared towards solving these issues.

-That's why we have created `pym-loader.js`, an additional script that acts as a wrapper to deal with all the nitty gritty details to successfully load `Pym.js` in many common cases. `pym-loader.js` was developed after much thought and discussion with developers using `Pym.js`.
+That's why we created `pym-loader.js`, an additional script that acts as a wrapper to deal with all the nitty gritty details to successfully load `Pym.js` in many common cases. `pym-loader.js` was developed after much thought and discussion with developers using `Pym.js`.

 We have decided to separate the particular needs of the `Pym.js` loading process in these special situations into a separate script that will wrap and load `Pym.js` for these cases instead of polluting the `Pym.js` library itself with special needs of certain CMSes.